1. Healthy plants resist insects and disease

 3. Microbial metabolites are a more efficient source of nutrition

-Plants absorb nutrients most efficiently as microbial metabolites.
-A complex community of soil micro-organisms serves as the plant digestive system, breaking down organic residues and root exudates.
-Minerals extracted from the soil matrix are then released in bioavailable form allowing plants to utilize them more efficiently than simple ions from fertilizer in solution.
+The nutrients that plants absorb most efficiently are compounds produced by soil microbes.
+The soil microbe community serves as the plant digestive system: breaking down organic residues and root exudates.
+Minerals extracted from the soil matrix are released by microbes in bioavailable form.
+Plants can use these microbial metabolites much more efficiently than the simple ions contained in fertilizer.

 4. Quality drives yield